betoolhamad/Control-base-interface-of-the-fighting-robot/README.md

 # Control base interface of the fighting robot
-Design the interface to the control base of the fighting robot using web languages.
+Design the interface to the control base of the fighting robot using html, css and php.

 I Built a User interface that contains the buttons of the control base to control the robot base of the fighting robot, which has five buttons of directions, each button expresses a specific direction, left, right, forward, backward, and stop.